Open NowBusinessRound 1

 How much funding does the First Nations Clean Energy Advice Grants Round 1 provide?

 The First Nations Clean Energy Advice Grants Round 1 provides $5K – $80K in funding.
-The typical project duration is up to 2 years and 7 months.
+The typical project duration is up to 2 years 7 months.

 3